 Dr. Kaufman has been an active member of national neurosurgical and surgical organizations, including the Congress of Neurological Surgeons (CNS), the American Association of Neurological Surgeons (AANS), the Joint Section of Pediatric Neurosurgery (of the CNS/AANS), the International Society for Pediatric Neurosurgery (ISPN), the Section of Neurological Surgery (SONS) of the American Academy of Pediatrics, and the Society of Neurosurgery.

 As the leader of the division of Pediatric Neurosurgery at Children’s Hospital, Dr. Kaufman has tried to create a group that can handle all of the various problems in Pediatric Neurosurgery.
-His works as a part of a team – that includes other pediatric neurosurgeons, physician assistants, and nurses.
+He works as a part of a team – that includes other pediatric neurosurgeons, physician assistants, and nurses.
 Dr. Kaufman’s goal is that each patient can have their neurosurgical problems addressed at our institution, if not by him then by his team.

 Pediatric Neurological Surgery, Neurological Surgery